 Your child should begin seeing the dentist within six months of getting their first tooth.
 Dentists can remove harmful plaque, check for signs of tooth decay, apply fluoride if needed, and give you additional pointers on keeping your child's teeth healthy and preventing tooth decay.

-Azarko Dental Group has two dental clinics in Edmonton which are actively welcoming new patients.
+Azarko Dental Group has a dental clinic in Edmonton that is actively welcoming new patients.
 Our team of dentists and hygienists can spot the signs of early childhood tooth decay and take the steps to prevent and treat it.
 Contact us today to schedule an appointment at a time that works for you.